UMAprotocol/UMIPs/UMIPs/umip-170.md

 # Motivation

-Approving this price identifier will allow integrating partners to build their products on top of UMA's Optimistic Asserter contract.
+Approving this price identifier will allow integrating partners to build their products on top of UMA's Optimistic Oracle V3 contract.
 This will allow their users to make claims about the state of the world and resolve disputes over these claims in a trustless manner.

 # Data Specifications